 The bushwalk we’re doing today heads off from the gravel access road to Deerubbin Lookover, along the old Peats Ferry convict road – which is is a short but worthwhile detour.

 The track descends to the edge of the cliffs, where there are sandstone formations, rock shelters and huge caves above the Hawkesbury River.

-After admiring the view, we (I’m doing this buswalk with my father) backtrack until the Peats Ferry Firetrail joins the Peats Bight Firetrail.
-The Peats Bight Firetrail descends, initially steeply, towards Berowra Creek.
-About halfway long the firetrail is the abandoned farm of George Peat, at Peats Crater.
+After admiring the view, we (I’m doing this bushwalk with my father) backtrack until the Peats Ferry Firetrail joins the Peats Bight Firetrail.
+The firetrail descends, initially steeply, towards Berowra Creek.
+About halfway along the firetrail is the abandoned farm of George Peat, at Peats Crater.
 Formed by volcanic activity, the crater (or diatreme) resulted from a maar that occurs when groundwater comes into contact with hot lava.
-A bit furher is the remains of Peats Bight Guest House, originally the home of Joseph Izard in the nineteenth century.
+A bit furher is the remains of the Peats Bight Guest House, originally the home of Joseph Izard in the nineteenth century.
 The last part of the walk follows the edge of Berowra Creek, past the mangroves and mudflats at the water’s edge.

 There’s a good view of the oyster “farms”, where oysters are grown to maturity on horizontal racks in the inter-tidal zone.

 The trail ends at Peats Bight, with the settlement of Sunny Corner to the west and a view over the Hawkesbury River to the north.

 On the way back we make a very slight detour to the J.D.
 Tipper Lookout, which offers panoramic views over Brooklyn, Long Island Nature Reserve (in the foreground) and Dangar Island.